paragonie/pecl-libsodium-doc/chapters/08-advanced.md

 Sealed boxes are designed to anonymously send messages to a recipient given its public key.

-Only the recipient can decrypt these messages, using its private key.
+Only the recipient can decrypt these messages, using their private key.
 While the recipient can verify the integrity of the message, it cannot verify the identity of the sender.